alf45tar/ix4-300d/README.md

 gateway 169.254.1.254
 ```

-This setup forces `eth0` and `eth1` to go up at boot even when no cable is plugged in.
+The setup forces `eth0` and `eth1` to go up at boot even when no cable is plugged in.

 ## Bridging network ports